-The ICTR Biostatistics Core offers all UMB campus faculty and trainee researchers access to research-related biostatistical services.
+The ICTR has partnered with biostatistics experts across campus to form the ICTR Biostatistics Core to offer all UMB campus faculty access to up to 25 hours of free research-related biostatistical services.
 The goal of the service is to assist researchers in the appropriate use of biostatistics in the design, implementation, and interpretation of clinical and translational research studies.

-Study Design and Power Analysis.
-Feasibility study and sample size based on the state of the art methodology such as multi-stage and adaptive designs.
-In addition, we design and perform randomization, sensitivity and simulation studies to evaluate study design properties, and sample sizes needed to achieve study objectives, endpoints and control selection.
+- Study Design and Power Analysis.
+Feasibility study and sample size based on the state-of-the-art methodology, such as multistage and adaptive designs.
+In addition, we design and perform randomization, sensitivity and simulation studies to evaluate study design properties, and sample sizes needed to achieve study objectives, endpoints, and control selection.

-Statistical Analysis.
+- Statistical Analysis.
 The data analysis plan is provided in the protocol (before data collection takes place) and followed.
 Assumptions underlying the methods are assessed and the most appropriate statistical method is used for analysis.
 Beyond major statistical software packages such as SAS, Splus, Stata, StatXact and East, more complex statistical and bioinformatics tool are developed for specific research project (in R or Matlab or SAS).

-Interim Analyses and Data and Safety Monitoring for Clinical Trials.
+- Interim Analyses and Data and Safety Monitoring for Clinical Trials.
 Analyses and adaptive designs (including Bayesian designs) consistent with statistical principles for multiple testing and interim analyses.

-Statistical bioinformatics.
-Another main focus is in statistical bioinformatics and the analysis of ‘Big Data’ including systems biology, gene regulatory network inference, module biomarker discovery, network biology, data integration, systems pharmacology, personalized medicine, disease-drug-gene association discovery, pattern recognition, image analysis and data mining.
+- Statistical bioinformatics.
+Another main focus is in statistical bioinformatics and the analysis of "Big Data" including systems biology, gene regulatory network inference, module biomarker discovery, network biology, data integration, systems pharmacology, personalized medicine, disease-drug-gene association discovery, pattern recognition, image analysis, and data mining.

-Reports and Publications.
+- Reports and Publications.
 Data analysis is typically summarized in a statistical report in a form appropriate for manuscripts.

 ICTR Biostatistics Core Partners

-The School of Medicine Biostatistics and Bioinformatics Division provides UMB investigators and trainees biostatistical collaboration and consultation service, and access to state-of-the-art statistical science, expert statistical analysis and sound statistical reporting in biomedical research.
+The School of Medicine Biostatistics and Bioinformatics Division provides UMB investigators and trainees biostatistical collaboration and consultation service and access to state-of-the-art statistical science, expert statistical analysis, and sound statistical reporting in biomedical research.
 Biostatisticians provide consultation and collaboration regarding the research design and statistical analysis plan, including the assessment of study feasibility, estimation of sample sizes to meet study objectives, and grant and manuscript preparation.

-Needing statistical software?
+Need statistical software?